ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 A key benefit of using these images over the open source community version is that {{site.data.keyword.IBM_notm}} scans the open source code for security vulnerabilities daily as well as keeps the images up to date with operating system and vulnerability patches.
 Additionally, {{site.data.keyword.IBM_notm}} provides 24x7x365 support with SLAs appropriate for production environments.
 The images are based on [Red Hat Universal Base Image (UBI)](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image){: external} and the blockchain components are enabled for HSM support.

 {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images can be purchased through an entitlement to the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0.
 The images are bundled with support from {{site.data.keyword.IBM_notm}}.
-While it is possible to configure mixed networks that include components (CAs, peers, and ordering nodes) from the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric and Hyperledger Fabric community version, {{site.data.keyword.IBM_notm}} support is limited to {{site.data.keyword.blockchainfull_notm}} components.  {{site.data.keyword.IBM_notm}} does not support blockchain components that are deployed using the open source Hyperledger Fabric Docker images.
+While it is possible to configure mixed networks that include components (CAs, peers, and ordering nodes) from the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric and Hyperledger Fabric community version, {{site.data.keyword.IBM_notm}} support is limited to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric components.  {{site.data.keyword.IBM_notm}} does not support blockchain components that are deployed using the open source Hyperledger Fabric Docker images.

 ## Supported Platforms
 {: #blockchain-images-supported-platforms}

-The {{site.data.keyword.blockchainfull_notm}} images must be deployed using a container environment on x86_64 or s390x hardware.
+The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images must be deployed using a container environment on x86_64 or s390x hardware.
 Refer to the list of [Supported Platforms](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about-prerequisites).

-Although you can deploy the {{site.data.keyword.blockchainfull_notm}} images on Mac OS for testing purposes, the permissions on Mac OS might prevent you from instantiating a smart contract.
+Although you can deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images on Mac OS for testing purposes, the permissions on Mac OS might prevent you from instantiating a smart contract.
 {: note}

 ## Supported Fabric versions
 {: #blockchain-images-supported-fabric}

-The {{site.data.keyword.blockchainfull_notm}} Docker images are based on Hyperledger Fabric v2.2.3.
+The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Docker images are based on Hyperledger Fabric v2.2.3.
 You can use this documentation to install and deploy the latest version of Fabric used by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0.

 See the [My Support](https://www.ibm.com/support/pages/node/1072956){: external} page for details on what is supported.